 Substantial evidence should be presented to the local Little League board, so the volunteer is aware of his actions.
 The accused volunteer should understand that this is not acceptable and asked to follow the one-on-one interactions guidelines.
+Help create a player-centric environment, so the league can continually educate its members.
 If the problem persists, the board should take appropriate actions against the accused volunteer.

 Training and Education is an important tool for both Little League children and Little League participants.
 It empowers them to recognize potentially compromising situations, and it places a barrier between abusers and their victims.
-Include the Child Protection Policy in your local league’s annual meeting and incorporate the policy into your league’s A Safety Awareness Program (ASAP) safety plan.
+Include the Child Protection Program in your local league’s annual meeting and incorporate the program into your league’s A Safety Awareness Program (ASAP) safety plan.

 Enforcing a “Code of Conduct” for everyone that participates in the league is important so that players, coaches, umpires, parents, etc., understand that the league does not accept any type of harassment.
-Instilling the “Code of Conduct” and a zero-tolerance policy will allow the league to enforce the rules and remove any individual that does not commit to a safe and encouraging environment at Little League functions.
+Instilling the “Code of Conduct” and a enforcing a zero-tolerance policy will allow the league to effective support the rules and remove any individual that does not commit to a safe and encouraging environment at Little League functions.

-If an individual has a concern that their local little league is not following the Little League Child Protection Policy, they should contact the Security Manager at Little League International at 570-326-1921.
+If an individual has a concern that their local Little League is not following the Little League Child Protection Program, they should contact Little League International’s Director of Security, at 570-326-1921, Extension 2354.

 The goal of the Little League Child Protection Program is to prevent child abuse from occurring through an application screening process for all required volunteers and/or hired workers, ongoing training for its staff and volunteers, increased awareness, and mandatory reporting of any abuse.